Stephanie Howell

 Key takeaways

-Evaluation matrices and scoring systems (ease of use, educational alignment, integration, privacy compliance) facilitate objective comparisons in an AI market that reached $7.57 billion in 2025
+Evaluation matrices and scoring systems (ease of use, educational alignment, integration, privacy compliance) facilitate objective comparisons in an AI market that is projected to reach $136.79 billion by 2035.

 Educators and students are overwhelmed by numerous digital tools and platforms, with nearly two-thirds of teachers, principals, and district leaders experiencing technology fatigue.
 Recent surveys reveal that 44% of American K-12 teachers report feeling burned out often or always, significantly higher than the 28% burnout rate among workers in other industries.